 Run Hardware and Device Troubleshooter

-- Open Control panel Then Click System and Security.
+- Open the Control panel Then Click System and Security.

 - On the top-left, type “troubleshoot” in the search box and click Troubleshooting.